-Her political legacy intact (or perhaps not so, cf. the reforms of the current Sarkozy presidency), she retired from the cabinet in 2001 and secured election as mayor of Lille in May of that year.
+Her political legacy intact, she retired from the cabinet in 2001 and secured election as mayor of Lille in May of that year.
 In doing so, she replaced Mauroy, whose retirement was predicated upon his earlier elevation to the presidency of the intercommunal Urban Community of Lille Métropole (1989-2008).
 As party secretary (1988-1992) Mauroy mediated in the internecine conflict between rival camps, which played out during the latter years of Mitterrand’s presidency as his successor was sought, including the stunning 1993 defeat and the party's loss of the presidency two years later.
 Aubry herself received a surprise defeat in the 2002 parliamentary elections, held after the Socialists' first round exit in the presidential poll, for which an effectively leaderless party and an overcrowded left field (for instance, the maverick candidature of former PS minister Jean-Pierre Chevènement) were blamed.
 The UMP's candidate and her successor in the National Assembly seat, Sebastian Huyghe, then challenged Aubry as Lille mayor.
 She was comfortably re-elected as mayor in March 2008 however.
 In March 2014, she was re-elected to a third term as mayor.

 After having been vice president of the Urban Community of Lille Metropole since 1995, Aubry was elected president of the metro region in April 2008.
 The Urban Community was founded in 1967 and consists of 85 communes, including that from which its name derives.
 In addition to its representative and economic development functions, it administers Transpole, the public transport operator of the local bus, tram and metro systems.
 The Lille Urban Community is one of 14 in France (the second largest, after Lyon), which are the strongest and most powerful form of intercommunal arrangements available to French urban areas.
 Originally limited to just four (Bordeaux, Lille, Lyon and Strasbourg), their number and powers were expanded by a law introduced by interior minister Jean-Pierre Chevènement in 1999 following earlier attempts to merge the numerous communes.

 But back in June 2011, Aubry became the first contender to declare for the Socialist ticket for the 2012 election, though in October 2011 she was ultimately defeated in the party's first ever presidential primary by Royal's former partner (and her predecessor as PS leader) François Hollande, who was elected French President on 13 May 2012.
 Her hopes of being appointed Prime Minister were dashed when the post went to Nantes mayor Jean-Marie Ayrault.
 She later turned down a consolation prize ministerial post as it was not sufficiently senior.
-She also announced that she would step down as Socialist Party leader in September 2012.
+In September 2012 she stepped down as Socialist Party leader.